-We provide the horses with advanced dental procedures using a full mouth speculum and both hand and power tools.
+We provide the horses with advanced dental procedures using a full mouth speculum and hand tools.
 We perform performance floats and bite alignments as necessary.
 A horse should have his teeth done once a year by a qualified dental technician.

 THE EFFECT OF DENTISTRY ON TRAINING